 Isopods come from almost every environment you can imagine.
 This means that different species may have different needs.
 Including their temperature range.
+Environmental conditions such as temperature, humidity, and habitat setup play a crucial role in influencing isopod health and behavior.

 How long is too long?